Ross Docherty

-Ross Docherty (born 23 January 1993) is a Scottish professional footballer who plays as a midfielder for Scottish Championship side Partick Thistle, of which he is also the club captain.
+Ross Docherty (born 23 January 1993) is a Scottish professional footballer who plays as a midfielder for Ross County.

-He has previously played for Livingston, Airdrieonians and Ayr United.
+He has previously played for Livingston, Airdrieonians, Ayr United, Partick Thistle and Dundee United.

 Career

 Docherty was a youth player at Hillwood Swifts Boys Club, before joining Livingston at youth level in 2010.
 A member of the Under-19 team, Docherty made his first-team debut from the start on 7 May 2011, in Livingston's 3–1 win against Alloa Athletic in the Scottish Second Division.
 His next appearance was in the following season on 23 July 2011, as a substitute in Livingston's 5–0 win against Airdrie United in the Challenge Cup.
 He was released in May 2014.

 On 22 November 2014, Docherty played as a trialist for Airdrieonians in a 1–0 defeat against Stranraer.
 He then signed for the club permanently in December 2014.

 Ayr United

 Docherty left The Diamonds in June 2015, signing for Scottish League One rivals Ayr United.
 He scored his first goal for the club on 11 May 2016, in a 1–1 draw against Stranraer in the first leg of the Scottish Championship play off final; the ball dropped at the edge of the box and he rifled it into the bottom corner earning Ayr a draw in the 94th minute.
 Ahead of the 2017–18 season, Docherty signed a new contract with Ayr and was named club captain.